atlassian/react-beautiful-dnd/README.md

 }
 ```

-### `Handle`s
+### `Responder`s

-Handles are top level application events that you can use to perform your own state updates, style updates, as well as to make screen reader announcements.
+Responders are top level application events that you can use to perform your own state updates, style updates, as well as to make screen reader announcements.

-[Please see our Handles guide](docs/guides/handles.md) for detailed information about handles ❤️
+[Please see our Responders guide](docs/guides/responders.md) for detailed information about responders ❤️

 ## `Droppable`